 We invite registered stakeholders to comment on the scope.

 Once the scope is finalised, we publish it on our website.

 The company prepares and submits their evidence based on the final scope.
 The evidence aims to respond to the questions raised in the scope.
 They have 6 weeks to provide the information.

 An independent external assessment centre reviews and critiques the evidence.
 They then prepare an assessment report.

 The assessment centres were chosen through a public tender.
 They have knowledge of and expertise in evaluating medical technologies.

 This takes approximately 6 weeks.

 The overview highlights the key issues and uncertainties in the companies submission and assessment report.
-It is part of the information used by the committee when they
+It is part of the information used by the committee when they agree the draft recommendations.

 Medical technologies advisory committee (MTAC) meeting